NeuroNexa/test/rl_sar/README.md

 <summary>DDTRobot Titati (Click to expand)</summary>

+The Titati robot is a four-wheeled robot formed by connecting two dual-wheeled Tita robots via a connection box and a cable.
+Each Tita is equipped with a Jetson Orin NX 16G, eight motors (six for joints and two for wheels), as well as an IMU, a battery, and other components.

 #### 1. Build once on each Jetson

 Run the combined hardware build so the CMake executables and the Titati ROS packages inside `rl_sar` are ready.
 No external repository is required: